Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 Of course, now that we have shown the remarkable consistency of the CFD, one might wonder if the constraints in the fits have spoiled badly the data description.
-We have already advanced that the CFD is still a fairly good description of data, although some deviations from the UFD to the CFD are worth noticing and we will comment them next in detail.
+We have already advanced that the CFD is still a fairly good description of data, although some deviations from the UFD to the CFD are worth noticing and we will comment on them next in detail.

-When discussing the quality of the fits we should first recall that we have included systematic uncertainties in the data and that this makes the UFD to have $\chi^2/dof\sim$ 1 on the average.
+When discussing the quality of the fits we should first recall that we have included systematic uncertainties in the data and that this makes the UFD have $\chi^2/dof\sim$ 1 on the average.
 After imposing the whole set of 16 dispersion relations on the fits, and using the same procedures to calculate systematic uncertainties, we find that the CFD set has $\chi^2/dof\sim 1.6$.
 Thus, the price to pay to satisfy the dispersion relations is that our fits central values lie on the average about 1.25 standard deviation from data.
-Thus, we will not find large deviations from CFD to UFD, except maybe in some particular waves and regions.
-However, the $\hat d^2$ per dispersion relations decreases from 5.5 for the UFD to 0.6 for the CFD (it is smaller than one because once the most difficult dispersion relations get close to $\hat d^2\simeq 1$ the others are satisfied even better).
+This means that we will not find large deviations from CFD to UFD, except maybe in some particular waves and regions.
+However, the $\hat d^2$ per dispersion relations decreases from 5.5 for the UFD to 0.6 for the CFD.